Metre Convention: Extensions to the treaty (1921) and development of the SI

-MRA programme
+Mutual Recognition Arrangements (CIPM-MRA)

 During the 1940s, the United States government recognized the benefits of its suppliers keeping quality control records in respect of manufactured goods that would provide traceability of the process.
 This process was formalized by the British Government and in 1979 as the quality control standard BS 5750.
 In 1987 BS 5750 was adopted by ISO as the basis for ISO 9000.
 ISO 9000 is a general purpose quality control standard which works in conjunction industry-specific standards: for example ISO 15195:2003 which gives the specific requirements for reference measurement laboratories in laboratory medicine.

 International trade is hampered by one country not recognising the quality controls in place in other countries – often due to standards being different or being incompatible with each other.
 At the 20th CGPM (1995), it was recognized that although ad-hoc recognition of instrument calibration between cooperating countries had been taking place for a hundred years, a need had arisen for a more comprehensive agreement.
 Consequently, the CIPM was mandated to investigate the setting up of a Mutual Recognition Agreement in respect of instrument calibration.
 Any such agreement would require the keeping of records that could demonstrate the traceability of calibrations back to the base standards.
 Such records would be recorded within an ISO 9000 framework.
 Four years later, in 1999 the text of the CIPM-MRA was agreed at the 21st CGPM.

 The CIPM-MRA scheme is to catalogue the capabilities of National Measurement Institutes (NMIs) such as NIST in the United States or the National Physical Laboratory in Britain whose calibration procedures have been peer-assessed.
 The essential points of CIPM-MRA are: